stephencweiss/stephencharlesweiss.com/content/blog/2019-06-18/handling-empty-arrays-postgres.md

 Turns out, I missed an edge case - empty arrays.

-If you try to set an array to be empty in Postgres without casting its type, you’ll receive an error:
+If you try to set an array to be empty in Postgres without casting its type, you'll receive an error:

 > error: cannot determine type of **empty array** at character xx...

-The best solution I’ve found is to cast the array explicitly.
+The best solution I've found is to cast the array explicitly.
 For example, if the field is an array of strings normally, set the value equal to `Array[]::text[]`.

-When I wrote the original function a few days ago, I mentioned it’d be a good candidate to extract as a helper.
+When I wrote the original function a few days ago, I mentioned it'd be a good candidate to extract as a helper.

-Let’s look at that here and assign a default `arrayType` - but allow it to be flexed based depending on the table / use case.<sup>1</sup>
+Let's look at that here and assign a default `arrayType` - but allow it to be flexed based depending on the table / use case.<sup>1</sup>

 ```javascript
 import SQL, { SQLStatement } from "sql-template-strings";